jhpyle/docassemble/_docs/functions.md

   return sheet.get_all_records()
 {% endhighlight %}

-You might need to change the reference to `'google service account credentials'` to something else if you used a different name for the [JSON] crededials in your [Configuration].
+You might need to change the reference to `'google'` and `'service account credentials'` to something else if you used a different name for the [JSON] crededials in your [Configuration].